torvalds/linux/Documentation/bpf/btf.rst

     #define BTF_KIND_FUNC           12      /* Function     */
     #define BTF_KIND_FUNC_PROTO     13      /* Function Proto       */

-Note that the type section encodes debug info, not just pure types.
+Note that the type section encodes de info, not just pure types.
 ``BTF_KIND_FUNC`` is not a type, and it represents a defined subprogram.

 Each type contains the following common data::